ArtemyNouveau/JS_2.0/README.md

 `node server.js`

 ## Massage
-If you see this, it means that I still haven't fixed mess in dependencies and project structure.
-Sorry
+If you see this, it means that I haven't fixed mess in dependencies and project structure yet.
+Sorry.

 ---
 For detailed explanation on how things work, consult the docs for [vue-loader](http://vuejs.github.io/vue-loader).